snaveenkpndevops/Python_Learning/super_keyword/Readme.md

     ```

-In the below example we have `multiple inheritance`. son will inherit from father and mother.
+* In the below example we have `multiple inheritance`. son will inherit from father and mother.

-super keyword  -->  This will inherit the parent constructor also but here it only takes father constructor because
+* super keyword  -->  This will inherit the parent constructor also but here it only takes father constructor because

-in `class son (father, mom)  -->  father is first so the super keyword only consider the father constructor`
+* In `class son (father, mom)  -->  father is first so the super keyword only consider the father constructor`

-if it is `class son (mom, father)   -->  mom is first so the super keyword only consider the mom constructor`
+* If it is `class son (mom, father)   -->  mom is first so the super keyword only consider the mom constructor`

     ```
     class mom():